The Xi Digital Team Goes To MarketingTO

 These 5 minute presentations were followed by a 30 minute panel discussion.
 The panel consisted of each of the speakers.
 Pecherskiy led the discussion.
 They all gave their opinions on programmatic advertising, agencies, and brands.
 They spoke about how its key for digital agencies to understand their clients (and vice versa) and improve on effective collaboration with each other.

-Clients will try and execute these services in-house and agencies will be their helping hand to launch successful campaigns strategically with accurate targeting, segmentation, and specific audiences.
+Clients will try and execute these digital marketing services in-house and agencies will be their helping hand to launch successful campaigns strategically with accurate targeting, segmentation, and specific audiences.

 Excellent customer service and transparency between agencies and brands will be the goal for ultimate marketing success and brand domination in the industry.
 They also touched on how technology should be used to make things simpler and how machine learning is going to change the entire digital marketing ecosystem.
 In addition, they spoke about how programmatic advertising is revolutionary and is going to be even more popular in 2019 as a result of its ability to easily target large amounts of consumers.